Titles and Roles

 - Emory University School of Medicine

-Jim Zhong, MD, is Assistant Professor in the Department of Radiation Oncology at Emory University School of Medicine.
+Jim Zhong, MD, is associate professor in the Department of Radiation Oncology at Emory University School of Medicine.
 A board certified radiation oncologist, Dr. Zhong specializes in the treatment of central nervous system malignancies, including brain and spine tumors, and head and neck cancer.
 He treats patients at Winship Cancer Institute's Clifton campus and Emory Proton Therapy Center.

 Dr. Zhong is a member of multiple professional organizations including Society for Neuro-Oncology, American Society for Radiation Oncology, and American Society of Clinical Oncology.